-We may pay commission and other benefits to financial advisers and other representatives.
-Your financial adviser will provide details of the benefits he or she will receive if we issue you a policy in the Financial Services Guide and, if applicable, the Statement of Advice that he or she will give to you.
-We pay these amounts out of your premium payments - they are not additional amounts you have to pay.
+We may pay commission to financial advisers and other representatives.
+Your financial adviser will provide details of any commission he or she will receive if we issue you a policy in the Financial Services Guide and, if applicable, the Statement of Advice that he or she will give to you.
+We pay commission out of your premium payments - it is not an additional amount you have to pay.